sharing in governance of extractive industries

 Added by Johnny West on May 22, 2015 at 12:38 — No Comments

-RCS Global invites you to participate in the online public consultation process on the draft Guidance for Governments on Managing Artisanal and…Continue
+RCS Global invites you to participate in the online public consultation process on the draft Guidance for Governments on Managing Artisanal and Small-scale Mining (ASM), which RCS Global has produced for…Continue

 Added by RCS Global on May 22, 2015 at 10:21 — No Comments

 The price of oil, the commodity that more than any other determines the fortunes of Nigeria, has fallen over 50 percent since June 2014.
 The country’s 37 billion barrels of oil reserves are now significantly less valuable than before.
 Previous slumps in prices have spelt disaster for Nigeria and other oil-dependent countries, leading to depleted government coffers, painful fiscal cuts and reduced economic growth.
 What will be the impact for…

 Added by Dauda Garuba on May 21, 2015 at 19:00 — No Comments